 Know the maximum pressure the crane will exert on each outrigger during the operation, or the maximum outrigger reaction force.
 Crane manufacturers provide this information for each crane model, and generally, it can be found in your operation manual.
 Many also offer free software solutions that allow you to input the lift data, which then outputs the outrigger reaction forces that will be generated.

 Select the right size outrigger pad or crane pad.
 Undersized pads can put you in an unstable condition, but oversized pads are inefficient in terms of purchase, labor, and transportation costs.
 Several methods are commonly used in the industry.
 DICA has evaluated each of these and have found that various methods produce widely varying conclusions and most methods don’t take into account the ground condition.
 DICA strongly suggests that you should use a sizing method that takes into account ground conditions (ground bearing capacity), and actual outrigger loads.

 Choose crane pads or outrigger pads that are designed and constructed to meet or exceed the bearing, flex and shear strength required.
 Their purpose is to distribute the load from the outrigger float over a large enough area that the bearing pressure to the ground surface is acceptable.
 They must be stiff enough that the crane will not go out of level as the load swings.

 DICA, Guthrie Center, Iowa, has been specializing in building a better outrigger pad since 1988.
-By creating engineered solutions for improving equipment stability and ergonomic safety, DICA is leading the way in product innovation for outrigger pads and crane mats.
+By creating engineered solutions for improving equipment stability and ergonomic crane safety, DICA is leading the way in product innovation for outrigger pads and crane mats.
 DICA outrigger pads and crane mats are used in 20+ countries and on 6 continents around the world in construction, maintenance, electrical utility, oil and gas and tree care as well as local, state and federal government agencies.